 Writing a brand name is not an easy task, although it looks easy on the surface.

-Trademark protection depends directly on the wording
+Trademark protection depends directly on the wording of the product and service classes

 a trademark registration optimal, with a customised wording and an appropriate selection of